maxcohn/quotekeeper/README.md

 ## How to run

-1. Navigate into a directory with the `quotekeeper` package.

-TODO

-2. In that directory, there should be a file called `quotes.txt`.
-This stores the quotes with a simple format.
-More about the format [here](#quote-format)

-3. Run the Flask app with `FLASK_APP=quotekeeper` as an environment variable.
+1. Run the Flask app as you usually would

-4. You should be good!
+2. A new file will be created in the root directory of the project (`quotes.db`)

+3. This file is the SQLite database that the app uses to keep track of quotes

+4. There is no special setup for the database, the app should handle everything.

 ## Routes:
 * '/newquote' [POST] - Route to post new quotes to to be added to the database